 Petra de Bruijn

 Petra de Bruijn teaches courses on Turkish literature, theatre, film and television drama at the department of Middle Eastern Studies of Leiden University.
-In her scholarly work, she focusses on the roles of Islam and secularism in contemporary Turkish narrative culture.
-She is the director ad interim and executive secretary for NISIS (Netherlands Interuniversity School for Islamic Studies) and executive secretary of LUCIS (Leiden University Centre for the Study of Islam and Society.)
+Her scholarly work focuses on nationalism in contemporary Turkish narrative culture.

 Fields of interest